 - Schedule variance = EV - PV = $35,000 - $40,000 = -$5,000

 - Cost performance index = EV / AC = $35,000 / $38,000 = 0.92 (there is a cost overrun).

 - Schedule performance index (SPI) = EV / PV = $35,000 / $40,000 = 0.875 (the project is behind schedule).

 - Forecasting – This involves predicting the project's future based on the performance to date.
 Completing forecasts periodically over the course of a project will help you to do this.
 Forecasts provide valuable information to help you deal proactively with variances.
 For example, a forecast can help you estimate that your project will be 10 percent over budget, so you can make plans accordingly.

-Estimate to complete – You can estimated the cost to complete the project based on what has been completed so far, compared with your budget at completion.
+Estimate to complete – You can estimate the cost to complete the project based on what has been completed so far, compared with your budget at completion.